 I never get tired of carrot blueberry muffins, although I wouldn’t turn down a strawberry or chocolate one either!
 Combining the health benefits of carrots and blueberries with the sweetness of sugar and the zesty, earthy hints of lemon and cinnamon, you can’t go wrong with these.

-They are a breeze to make and taste so good.
-This is a carrot and blueberry recipe which will start your day on a perfect note if you have it for breakfast.
+These carrot and blueberry muffins are a breeze to make and taste so good.
+This is a delicious muffin recipe which will start your day on a perfect note if you have it for breakfast.

 Carrot Blueberry Muffins Recipe